phillbush/incipit/README.txt

 § Conventions

-Texts written in the Incipit markup languages use some unnusual conventions that are described in this section.
+Texts written in the Incipit markup languages use some unusual conventions that are described below.

 .Apostrophe for abbreviations.
 In usual non-Incipit text, a full stop can be used both to mark the end